Grange Road, Cambridge: University of Cambridge colleges

 The Sidgwick Site nearby is home to several of the university's arts and humanities faculties.

 Theological colleges

-The Margaret Beaufort Institute of Theology at 12 Grange Road is a Roman Catholic theological college.
+The Margaret Beaufort Institute of Theology, a Roman Catholic theological college, was located at 12 Grange Road, before the site was bought in 2023 by Queens' College for use as student accommodation.
+The first house at 12 Grange Road was built in 1890 for Harry Few (1848–1931), and named "Berrycroft"; in 1937, it was renamed as Lady Margaret House after having been purchased by the Congregation of Our Lady, Canonesses of St Augustine.

 Tyndale House at 36 Selwyn Gardens, off Grange Road, is a biblical research institute and library.

 King's College School

 King's College School, associated with King's College, is also located on West Road, just off Grange Road.
 St John's College School, associated with St John's College, is located on Grange Road.

 Sports clubs

 The Cambridge University Rugby Union Football Club, also known as CURFUC, is located on Grange Road opposite Selwyn College.
 It hosts both rugby and American football matches played by the respective university teams.
 Behind the main pitch the Cambridge University Rugby Union Football Club has a training area which is often used by the local colleges to train for inter-collegiate league matches.
 The field and centre have undergone redevelopment in recent years to expand and modernise the site so that it can be used by all members of Cambridge University.
 In addition to serving as a training facility, it has hosted a number of national and international tournaments.
 The Cambridge University Real Tennis Club is also located here near Burrell's Walk.